xiaobo-liu/phi_funm/README.md

 ## Replicating the results

-To reproduce the results in the paper, the following MATLAB toolboxs need to be installed:
+To reproduce the results in the paper, the following MATLAB toolboxes need to be installed:

 - [Advanpix Multiprecision Computing Toolbox](https://www.advanpix.com)